Ph.D. Minor in Prevention Science

 4. Family and Community Studies

-How family and community contexts and processes affect individuals is a key issue for the development and analysis of preventive interventions, and for basic research on families and communities.
+How family and community contexts and processes influence individuals is a key issue for the development and analysis of preventive interventions and for basic research on families and communities.
 In addition, family and community-based programs are central to addressing social problems and issues.
 The connections between family development and other major social contexts such as neighborhoods, communities, and service systems will be important aspects of this focus area.

 An ever-expanding number of quantitative and qualitative methods are available for conducting prevention and intervention research.
 Basic and advanced statistical and methodological training are essential to high-quality graduate training.
 Gaining understanding and experience in conducting research in field settings is key to developing methodological skills.
 Topics in this focus area include evaluation, statistical modeling, benefit-cost analysis, meta-analysis, and ethnography.

 6. Individualized Concentration

 This concentration gives students the opportunity to tailor their emphasis by combining electives to meet their individual educational needs.

 Doctoral students must complete the following 12 credits:

 - PREV 8001/FSOS 5701 - Principles and Practices in Prevention Science (3 credits)

 - PREV 8002/FSOS 5702 - Prevention Science Research Methodology (3 credits)